vanakenm/making-software-product/contents.md

 I failed miserably at creating a product for HR (I know nothing about HR) My current company make software for public health.
 Our CEO and most of our business people are public health specialists

 ---

-## Interlude: About 'ideas'

-* We talk a lot about ideas
-* How to protect them
-* How valuable their are

----

-### The reality

-> "Nobody is going to steal your shitty idea"

-> Adeo Ressi

----

-### They are not so valuable

-* They are only about the solution
-* They will probably change
-* Execution matter much more

----

-### You should talk more than protect them

-* Get feedback
-* You are not your idea
-* You have much more than your idea

----